sobriquette/jpmorgan-aem-challenge-2017/README.md

 2) Build a breadcrumb component from scratch so there's more control over the naming of attributes and component functionality.

-(A suggestion for keeping the project nimble in the future)
 3) Depending on the UI for the breadcrumbs, we could also consider configuring a dialog.xml for it so that allow content authors to handle CSS styles such as font-size, link styling, icon styling (between breadcrumb items)...etc.
 This would enable the development team to focus on building components and their functionalities, rather than having to update the CSS files manually every time a UI change request is made.